shermozle/SnowCannon/README.md

 ## Roadmap

-* Update the output format
+* Update the output format (turn it into JSON)
+* Add Fluentd sink support
 * Work on supporting infrastructure of auto-scaling and load balancing

 ## Copyright and license